 While on the topic of JST-XH balancing plugs, there are protection sleeves called AB clips that snap over the balance plug to give you something to grip while unplugging the balance plug instead of pulling on the balance wires (something I admit being very guilty of myself, especially after I started using para-boards while para-charging).

-recently and they work so well to prevent the wires from being pulled out of the plugs because you can now actually grip the plug.
+I started using these AB clips recently and they work so well to prevent the wires from being pulled out of the plugs because you can now actually grip the plug.
 They are super easy to install as you can see in the picture here.
 Just place the JST-XH plug in the unfolded AB clip and fold the clip closed - done!
 Definitely a worth while purchase for the very little they cost!
 They are available in 5 sizes to fit 2S to 6S JST-XH balance plugs.

-Thunder Power Plugs
+Thunder Power Plug

 Used On: Thunder Power, FlightPower, Apex, EVO, MPX, Outrage, and a few other battery brands.